-Radisson Blu Resort, Fujairah, in Association with PETWITHIT, Hosts a Successful Celebration of Dogs & Delight
+Radisson Blu Resort, Fujairah, In Association With PETWITHIT, Hosts A Successful Celebration Of Dogs & Delight

-(MENAFN- Awareness Marketing Management) Fujairah, UAE – 31 December 2024: Radisson Blu Resort, Fujairah, in partnership with PETWITHIT, successfully brought together pet lovers and their furry friends for the much-anticipated "Tails at the Beach Event" – a joyful celebration of dogs, companionship, and community.
+Fujairah, UAE: Radisson Blu Resort, Fujairah, in partnership with PETWITHIT, successfully brought together pet lovers and their furry friends for the much-anticipated“Tails at the Beach Event” – a joyful celebration of dogs, companionship, and community.
 The event, held on Sunday, 22nd December, turned out to be a tail-wagging success, delighting both pets and their owners with a day filled with fun, excitement, and unique activities.

 The day featured spectacular dog shows, interactive activities, and thrilling entertainment that had tails wagging and smiles beaming across the Radisson Blu grounds.
 Pet owners and visitors enjoyed the vibrant atmosphere, connecting over their shared love for pets while experiencing Fujairah's stunning coastal setting.